Saxons: The name of the Saxons

-The name of the Saxons has traditionally been said to derive from a kind of knife used in this period and called a seax in Old English and sachs in Old High German.
+The name of the Saxons has traditionally been said to derive from a kind of knife used in this period and called a seax in Old English and sahs in Old High German.
 The term "Saxon" was first definitely used in written records to describe coastal raiders who attacked the Roman Empire from regions north of the Rhine using boats.
 At this time, the term had a similar sense to the much later term "Viking".
 These early raiders and settlers called Saxons included Frisians, Angles and Jutes, whose countries stretched from what is now the Netherlands to what is now Denmark, and included coastal parts of the territory which came to be called Saxony.
 It has been proposed that these coastal Saxons, who were strongly associated with the Anglo-Saxons of England, should be seen as distinct from the later Saxons of Carolingian times, although they were referred to by the same name, and were clearly related peoples.
 This has been compared to the later evolution of modern European terms referring to the "Dutch people" of the Netherlands, and the Deutschen, or Germans, of neighbouring Germany.

 Significant numbers of these early Saxons settled within the empire, in what later became northern France and England.
 England, rather than Saxony, was sometimes written of as the Saxon homeland.
 To avoid confusion, later writers in the 8th century such as Bede and the author of the Ravenna Cosmography referred to the Saxons of Saxony in Germany as the "old Saxons", and their country as "old Saxony", and this differentiation is still often used by historians today when discussing this period.
 In contrast, the settlers once called Saxons in England became part of a new Old English-speaking nation, now commonly referred to as the Anglo-Saxons, or simply "the English".
 This brought together local Romano-British populations, Saxons, and other migrants from the same North Sea region, including Frisians, Jutes, and Angles.
 The Angles are the source of the term "English" which became the more commonly used collective term.
 The term "Anglo-Saxon", combining the names of the Angles and the Saxons, also came into use by the 8th century, initially in the work of Paul the Deacon, to distinguish the Germanic-speaking inhabitants of Britain from continental Saxons.
 However, both the Saxons of Britain and those of Old Saxony in northern Germany long continued to be referred to as "Saxons" in an indiscriminate manner.